adrianRfeeger/ezShareCPAP/README.md

 - **NetworkManager Installation:**
   - If Wi-Fi connection fails, install NetworkManager: `sudo apt install network-manager` (Ubuntu/Debian) or `sudo dnf install NetworkManager` (Fedora).
   - Ensure NetworkManager is running: `sudo systemctl start NetworkManager`.
+  - The app uses `nmcli` to connect and disconnect.
+It can detect interfaces with `nmcli`, `iwconfig`, or `ip`, but NetworkManager is still required for connection.

 - **OSCAR Path:**
   - Ensure OSCAR is in your PATH.
 You can verify with: `which OSCAR`.